goxkit/identity/README.md

 # identity
-Package identity provides core structures and interfaces for authentication and token validation based on OAuth0
+Package identity provides core structures and interfaces for authentication and token validation based on OAuth